-During the year, the Group received financial assistance from government to support business operations adversely impacted by the COVID-19 pandemic.
-This assistance included wages subsidies which has been recognised in other income within the statement of profit or loss and other comprehensive income for the period.
+During the 2020 year, the Group received financial assistance from government to support business operations adversely impacted by the COVID-19 pandemic.
+This assistance of \$164,500 included wages subsidies which has been recognised in other income in the comparative period within the statement of profit or loss and other comprehensive income for the period.